vendigo/ace-mybatis/README.md

 Behaviour is configurable via additional properties:

-* selectChunkSize - chunk size for reactive stream select (The one with count query).
-10000 by default.
 * changeChunkSize - chunk size for batch insert/update/delete methods.
 2000 by default.
-* threadCount - thread count for batch methods/reactive select.
+* threadCount - thread count for batch methods.
 Computed based on available processors if not specified.
 Automatic set to 1 for small amount of data.
 * listName - parameter name for batched list ("entities" by default).
 * elementName - parameter name for batched item (entity by default).